 - When adolescent, they start watching television independently.

-- At that age, they can reason everything they see but they are not mentally involved.
+- They can reason everything they see but they are not mentally involved.

 - They start idealizing someone and are tempted to act like him.
 They start believing that whatever is shown on TV is real.